Election-Tech-Initiative/electionguard-python/docs/index.md

 ## 🦸 How Can I use ElectionGuard?

 ElectionGuard supports a variety of use cases.
 The Primary use case is to generate verifiable end-to-end (E2E) encrypted elections.
-The Electionguard process can also be used for other use cases such as privacy enhanced risk-limiting audits (RLAs).
+The ElectionGuard process can also be used for other use cases such as privacy enhanced risk-limiting audits (RLAs).

 ## 💻 Requirements

-- [Python 3.9.5](https://www.python.org/downloads/) is <ins>**required**</ins> to develop this SDK.
+- [Python 3.9+](https://www.python.org/downloads/) is <ins>**required**</ins> to develop this SDK.
 If developer uses multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) is suggested to assist version management.
 - [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
 This approach is recommended to simplify the command line experience.
 This is built in for MacOS and Linux.
 For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
 The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
 - [Gmpy2](https://gmpy2.readthedocs.io/en/latest/) is used for [Arbitrary-precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) which
   has its own [installation requirements (native C libraries)](https://gmpy2.readthedocs.io/en/latest/intro.html#installation) on Linux and MacOS. **⚠️ Note:** _This is not required for Windows since the gmpy2 precompiled libraries are provided._